 Possessing a voice that the New York Times calls “heart-stirring” as well as a “charismatic” and “powerful” stage presence, American baritone Kelly Markgraf is rapidly distinguishing himself on the opera and concert stages.

-Kelly Markgraf’s 2013-2014 calendar brings his debut with Austin Lyric Opera as Belcore in L’elisir d’amore and concert performances of Beethoven’s 9th Symphony with Donato Cabrera and the Green Bay Symphony.
-He will also be the featured vocalist on a chamber music program of Barber, Schubert, and Rorem with Frank Almond’s Frankly Music.
-Additionally, he returns to the San Francisco Symphony for its traditional New Year’s Eve Concert, under the baton of Michael Francis, in a program of Viennese operetta and popular showstoppers.
-Future engagements include a world premiere with American Opera Projects at Brooklyn Academy of Music and The Kennedy Center; a return to Madison Opera; his debut with the Florentine Opera; and his European debut in a new role in Lausanne.
+The baritone’s 2013-2014 season brought a debut with Austin Lyric Opera as Belcore in L’elisir d’amore, concert performances of Beethoven’s 9th Symphony with Donato Cabrera and the Green Bay Symphony as well as Bach’s St. Matthew Passion with Kent Tritle and the Oratorio Society of NY at Carnegie Hall.
+He was also the featured vocalist on a chamber music program of Barber, Schubert, and Rorem with Frank Almond’s Frankly Music.
+Additionally, he returned to the San Francisco Symphony for its traditional New Year’s Eve Concert, under the baton of Michael Francis, in a program of Viennese operetta and popular showstoppers.

 Highlights of his 2012-2013 season include appearances with the Boston Symphony Orchestra, for Le rossignol and L’enfant et les sortilèges under Charles Dutoit; the Los Angeles Philharmonic, for Bach’s O Ewigkeit, du Donnerwort under the baton of Gustavo Dudamel;Madison Opera, for the title role in Don Giovanni; a recital with the Marilyn Horne Foundation at Carnegie’s Zankel Hall, and an art song program, “Love Songs”, with the The Chamber Music Society of Lincoln Center.
 Kelly Markgraf debuts with the San Francisco Symphony in summer 2013, as Bernardo in performances of West Side Story, conducted by Michael Tilson Thomas.
 He subsequently returns to Aspen Music Festival, as Ned Keene in a semi-staged performance ofPeter Grimes, conducted by Robert Spano.